ietf-teep/architecture/draft-ietf-teep-architecture.md

 a TEE.
 At step 2, the application developer uploads the Untrusted Application (2a) to an Application Store.
 The Untrusted Application may optionally bundle the TA binary.
-Meanwhile, the application developer may provide its TA to a TAM provider that will be managing the TA in various devices.
-3. A user will go to an Application Store to download the Untrusted Application.
+Meanwhile, the application developer may provide its TA to a TAM that will be managing the TA in various devices.
+At step 3, a user will go to an Application Store to download the Untrusted Application.
 The Untrusted Application will trigger TA installation by initiating communication with a TAM.
 This is the step 4.
 The Untrusted Application